joextodd/pysoundio/README.rst

     apt-get install libsoundio-dev

-Ubuntu distributions link to an older version of libsoundio, so to use the latest version you will need to install from `source. <http://libsound.io/#releases>`_.
+Ubuntu distributions link to an older version of libsoundio, so to use the latest version you will need to install from `source <http://libsound.io/#releases>`_.

 Installation